A

 Similar to “edge” and “value”.
 Opposite of “sucker bet”, and “worst of it”.

-Betting exchange: Internet sites which broker bets between their customers.
-They acting as an intermediary between people who want to bet that something will happen (backers) and people who want to bet that something won’t happen (layers).
-For example 1xBit and BetBTC.
+Internet sites that broker bets between their customers.
+They act as an intermediary between people who want to bet that something will happen (backers) and people who want to bet that something won’t happen (layers).

 Short for “sportsbook”, “bookie” and “bookmaker”